Wysor Heights Historic District

-Wysor Heights Historic District is a national historic district located at Muncie, Delaware County, Indiana.
+Wysor Heights Historic District is a national historic district located at Muncie, Indiana.
 It encompasses 61 contributing buildings, 1 contributing site, and 1 contributing object in a predominantly residential section of Muncie.
 The district developed between about 1890 and 1930, and includes notable examples of Queen Anne, American Foursquare, and Bungalow / American Craftsman style architecture.
-Notable contributing resources include the equestrian sculpture and landscape ensemble "Appeal to the Great Spirit" by Cyrus Edwin Dallin (1929), Roy Thomas House (1922-1923), Burt Whiteley House (1892), and the first Delaware County Children's Home building (c.
+Notable contributing resources include the equestrian sculpture and landscape ensemble "Appeal to the Great Spirit" by Cyrus Edwin Dallin (1929), Roy Thomas House (1922–1923), Burt Whiteley House (1892), and the first Delaware County Children's Home building (c.
 1890).

 It was added to the National Register of Historic Places in 1988.